 Primary bone cancer, which begins in the bone itself (rather than spreading from another part of the body), is quite rare.
 It can grow in any of the bones in the body.
 Certain types emerge most often in the long bones of the arms and legs, while others occur most often in the pelvis, legs, ribs, and spine.
 It occurs most often in children and young adults, although it can affect people at any age.
 Bone cancer forms in the cells that make hard bone tissue.

 Cancers that start in the bone marrow are not considered bone cancers.
 (These include leukemia, multiple myeloma, and lymphoma.)
 They do affect the bone, however, and may require treatment by bone specialists.

 Benign (noncancerous) bone tumors are more common than malignant (cancerous) ones.
-Although benign tumors do not spread and are rarely life threatening, both types may grow and compress healthy bone tissue and absorb or replace it with abnormal tissue.
+Benign tumors do not spread and are rarely life threatening.
+But both types may grow and compress healthy bone tissue and absorb or replace it with abnormal tissue.

 Metastatic bone cancer — cancer that starts somewhere else in the body and then spreads to the bone — is much more common than primary bone cancer.
-Although any type of cancer can spread to the bone, the most common types are those of the breast, lung, kidney, thyroid, and prostate.
-Bone metastases most often arise in the hip, femur (thighbone), shoulder, and spine.
-Like other types of cancer, those that start in the bone can also spread to other parts of the body.
+Although any type of cancer can spread to the bone, the most common are breast, lung, kidney, thyroid, and prostate cancer.
+Bone metastases most often arise in the hip, femur (thigh bone), shoulder, and spine.

-The most common symptom of bone cancer is pain, which is caused either by the spread of the tumor or by the breaking of bone that is weakened by a tumor.
-Stiffness or tenderness in the bone may also occur.
-Sometimes there are other symptoms, such as fatigue, fever, swelling, and stumbling.
-But these symptoms can also be caused by other conditions.
-Only a doctor can tell for sure whether or not a patient has bone cancer.
+The most common symptom of bone cancer is pain, which is caused by either the spread of the tumor or the breaking of bone that is weakened by a tumor.
+You also may feel stiffness or tenderness in the bone.
+Sometimes there are other symptoms — such as fatigue, fever, swelling, and stumbling — but these can also be caused by other conditions.
+Only a doctor can tell for sure whether or not you have bone cancer.